ShahriarAHaque/ShahriarAHaque/README.md

 <!-- Replace this block with your own voice — 2–4 sentences is enough -->

 I'm studying IT with a focus on cybersecurity and application development.
-I'm interested in building practical software, learning secure-by-design habits, and documenting projects as I go.
+I'm interested in building practical software, learning security engineering, and creating projects as I go.

 <!-- Optional one-liner under your name -->
 <!-- e.g. "Building Android apps · exploring on-device AI · learning offensive security fundamentals" -->